-DANGER
+▲ DANGER

-Never put lubricants on the blade while it is spinning.
+To avoid injury, never put lubricants on the blade while it is spinning.

-- To avoid fire or toxic reaction, never use gasoline, naphtha acetone, lacquer thinner or similar highly volatile solvents to clean the miter saw. - To avoid injury from unexpected starting or electrical shock, unplug the power cord before working on the saw. - For your safety, this saw is double insulated.
-To avoid electrical shock, fire or injury, use only parts identical to those identified in the parts list.
+- To avoid fire or toxic reaction, never use gasoline, naphtha acetone, lacquer thinner or similar highly volatile solvents to clean the miter saw. - To avoid injury from unexpected starting or electrical shock, unplug the power cord before working on the saw. - To avoid electrical shock, fire or injury, use only parts identical to those identified in the parts list.
 Reassemble exactly as the original assembly to avoid electrical shock.

-REPLACING CARBON BRUSHES (FIG. 00)
+REPLACING CARBON BRUSHES (FIG. TT)

 The carbon brushes furnished will last approximately 50 hours of running time, or 10,000 ON/OFF cycles.
 Replace both carbon brushes when either has less than 1/4 in. length of carbon remaining, or if the spring or wire is damaged or burned.
 To inspect or replace brushes, first unplug the saw.
 Then remove the black plastic cap (1) on the side of the motor (2).
-Carefully remove the spring-loaded cap.
-Then pull out the brush (3) and replace.
-Replace for the other side.
+Remove the cap cautiously, because it is springloaded.
+Then pull out the carbon brush (3) and replace.
 To reassemble, reverse the procedure.
 The ears on the metal end of the assembly go in the same hole the carbon part fits into.
 Tighten the cap snugly, but do not overtighten.
+Repeat for the carbon brush located on the other side of motor.

-NOTE: When reinstalling the same brushes, put them back in the way they came out.
+NOTE: To reinstall the same brushes, first make sure the brushes go back in the way they came out.
 This will avoid a break-in period that reduces motor performance and increases wear.

-Fig. 00
+Fig. TT

-LOWER BLADE GUARD
+LOWERING BLADE GUARD

 Do not use the saw without the lower blade guard.
 The lower blade guard is attached to the saw for your protection.
 Should the lower guard become damaged, do not use the saw until the damaged guard has been replaced.
-Check regularly to make sure the lower guard is working properly.
+Regularly check to make sure the lower guard is working properly.
+Also check before each use that all bolt/screws are tight.
 Clean the lower guard of any dust or buildup with a damp cloth.